frain-dev/convoy-website/src/app/(main)/blog/articles/circuit-breaker-in-golang.md

 # Implementation

+## Circuit Breaker Representation
-**Circuit Breaker Representation:** A circuit breaker represents an upstream endpoint or a 3rd party service.
+A circuit breaker represents an upstream endpoint or a 3rd party service.

 ```go
 // State represents a state of a CircuitBreaker.